 - Concrete.
 I recommend fast-set bags.
 You just add water after you pour the dry mix in the holes.

 - A Carpenter’s Level.
 Try a 4 foot level and a 2 foot one.

 - Stakes.
 2 foot and 4 foot for your mason’s line.

 - Small Sledgehammer.
 About the same handle size as regular hammer to pound the stakes into the ground.

-- 4×4 Posts, 8-10 foot.
-Either Pressure Treated or Cedar will do.
-Just be selective in picking PT lumber that is dry.
+- 4×4 Posts, 8-10 feet long.
+Either pressure-treated or cedar will do.
+Just be selective in picking p.t. lumber that is on the dry side.

 Installation Procedure.
 Locate and place stakes on fence outline measurements.
 Hammer stakes about 1/3 their length into the ground.
 Attach mason’s line to measured fence corner post locations.
 Dig your corners first.
 Dig 24 inches to 30 inches deep for 8 foot wooden post holes.
-The hole width should be at 8 inches.
+The hole width should be at least double the size of the thickness of the post; about 8 inches.